jonasblasques/data-engineering-zoomcamp-notes/0_SQL-Refresher/README.md

 **Common Window Functions:**

-Ranking Functions
+Ranking Functions:

 - ROW_NUMBER(): Assigns a unique row number within a partition.
 - RANK(): Similar to ROW_NUMBER(), but assigns the same rank to duplicate values, skipping numbers.
 - DENSE_RANK(): Like RANK(), but without gaps in numbering.

-Aggregate Functions as Window Functions
+Aggregate Functions as Window Functions:

 - SUM() OVER(): Computes a running total.
 - AVG() OVER(): Computes a moving average.

-Lag and Lead Functions
+Lag and Lead Functions:

 - LAG(): Retrieves the value from a previous row.
 - LEAD(): Retrieves the value from the next row.